 Students who already have an Associate in Science degree in Radiation Therapy may apply for transfer into the baccalaureate program on a space-available basis.
 Requirements for graduation include 121 credits, which may include approved transfer credits from an associate degree.
-Additional required courses for the baccalaureate degree are CHEM 023 (or CHEM 031 and CHEM 032), PHYS 013, PATH 101, NH 120, and twelve credits in the concentration areas of dosimetry, topographical anatomy, patient care, treatment planning, and quality assurance.
-These independent studies will be coordinated with the student's advisor.
+Additional required courses will be based on prior courses completed in an associate degree program.

 This four-year curriculum leading to the baccalaureate degree is accredited by the Joint Review Committee on Education in Radiologic Technology.

 Albany Medical Center, Albany, NY